rsnodgrass/hass-lunos/README.md

 * IMPROVEMENT: manual fan speed changes are not immediately detected (only on 30 second interval updates)

 ## Future Ideas

-* allow setting direction of fans individually (async_set_direction), exhaust only, etc (flag SUPPORT_DIRECTION)
+* allow setting direction of fans individually (async_set_direction), exhaust only, balanced intake air for fireplace, etc (flag SUPPORT_DIRECTION)
-* this could possibly be replaced as a HA Blueprint (but at this point probably doesn't make sense to do)
+* add more of the control features patterned off the [LUNOS 5/SC-FT](https://www.lunos.de/files/Downloads/Einbauanleitungen/Funktionsbeschreibung_Folientastatur.pdf)

 ## See Also